 We offer a varied programme of after-school activities from street dance to instrumental ensembles and crafts to chess.
 The clubs we offer vary each term and are booked on a termly basis.
 Many of these clubs have additional costs attached to them.

 We have a highly qualified team of peripatetic instrumental staff.
 These staff teach individual pupils throughout the school day as well as small ensemble groups before school and during lunchtime.
 Many of our pupils take the recognised music exams and do very well.
 Instrumental lessons are an additional cost and six weeks’ notice must be given if you wish to withdraw your child from the lessons.

 Once a term, every year group will go on an educational offsite day trip that complements their learning in class.
 These range from going to Kew Gardens and the National Portrait Gallery to the park across the road for a ‘Listening Walk’.
 We also have an annual whole school Christmas theatre trip.

-In the Summer Term, we have an annual residential trip week.
-Girls in Years 3 to 5 go away to an Outdoor activity centre for a few nights.
+In the Summer Term, there is an annual residential trip week.
+Girls in Years 3 to 5 go away to an outdoor activity centre for a few nights.
 For some girls this might be their first time away from home so they are never too far from London.
-Year 6 go abroad for a week to allow them to experience other cultures and languages.
+Year 6 travel abroad for a week to allow them to experience other cultures and languages.